-Have a plan to avoid common relapse triggers during holiday celebrations
+Have the plan to avoid common relapse triggers during holiday celebrations

 a person suffering from alcohol addiction must wake up every morning thinking about staying sober that day.
-Once you’ve established an actionable plan for achieving your goals, remain committed to following through with that plan every single day.
+Once you’ve established an actionable plan for achieving your goals, remain committed to following through with that plan daily.
 Make sure you have a sober friend that you can rely on to help you get through risky social situations.
 Also, find a way to avoid additional stress.
-The holidays are filled with unnecessary holiday stress such as financial stress, family gatherings, or even interactions with family, which can be a huge trigger for some people.
+The holidays are filled with unnecessary stress, such as financial stress, family gatherings, or even interactions with family, which can be a massive trigger for some people.

-Take time to evaluate how stressful each situation would be to avoid relapse during the season
+Evaluate how stressful each situation would be to avoid relapse during the season.

 Bring your snacks and drinks.

 Bring along something you like to eat or drink.
-If you want to avoid drinking alcohol during an event, consider bringing a nonalcoholic substitute, like a flavored, sparkling drink.
+To avoid alcohol during an event, consider bringing a nonalcoholic substitute, like a flavored, sparkling drink.

 Know your triggers

 Relapse prevention and management techniques include knowing one’s triggers for relapsing and managing these triggers effectively.
 The most common triggers correspond to the acronym HALT — when you feel hungry, angry, lonely, or tired.
 Check with yourself emotionally to see if you are feeling any of the above, and if so, try to fix it by eating, getting proper sleep, and spending time around friends.